rafaelbenetti/javascript/README.md

 # Scope
 Where a variable iss available in your code.
 * And if it's truly the same variable, or a new copy.

+# Namespace
+A container for variables and functions.
+* Typically to keep variables and functions with the same separate.